CPK Calculation: Capability Analysis – Cp and CpK Explained | Six Sigma

 Search

-Capability analysis is a statistical tool that assesses whether a manufacturing process is capable of meeting customers’ requirements.
+Capability analysis is a statistical tool that assesses whether a process is in statistical control and capable of meeting customers’ requirements.
 In other words, it helps you determine whether your manufacturing process consistently produces products that meet your quality standards.

 There are two types of capability analysis: absolute and relative.
 Absolute capability analysis compares the actual performance of your manufacturing process to the ideal performance.
 Relative capability analysis, on the other hand, compares the performance of your manufacturing process to the performance of another process (for example, a competitor’s